 Alex Brandwein (MBA ’20) never expected to be in the bagel business.

-Now he is the brains and brawn behind Brandwein’s Bagels, which is bringing New York-style bagels to Chapel Hill.
+Now he is the brains and brawn behind Brandwein’s Bagels, bringing classic New York-style bagels to Chapel Hill.

-Soon after starting his studies at UNC Kenan-Flagler Business School, Brandwein – who grew up in a New York suburb – noticed a void in Chapel Hill.
-“I couldn’t believe that the middle of a college town didn’t have a local bagel shop where you could grab a bacon, egg and cheese on a bagel,” says Brandwein.
+Soon after starting his studies at UNC Kenan-Flagler Business School in 2018, Brandwein noticed a void in Chapel Hill.
+“I couldn’t believe that a college town like Chapel Hill didn’t have a local, downtown bagel shop where you could grab a bacon, egg and cheese on a bagel,” says Brandwein.

-In looking for “entrepreneurial ways to activate real estate,” Brandwein applied and was accepted into the Entrepreneurship Center’s Adams Apprenticeship, a selective program that accelerates the entrepreneurial careers of UNC’s highest potential student leaders.
-He originally intended to pursue real estate entrepreneurship, but by the time the interview came around, the idea of creating a bagel business was calling him.
+In looking for “entrepreneurial ways to activate real estate,” Brandwein applied and was accepted into the Adams Apprenticeship, a selective program that accelerates the entrepreneurial careers of UNC’s highest potential student leaders.
+He intended to pursue real estate entrepreneurship, but when the interview came around, the idea of creating a bagel business was calling him.

 “Food is a great way to bring people together,” says Brandwein.
 “I want to put smiles on people’s faces and connect with people every day.”

-“My Marketing class made me think about customers and branding while Retail Operations is the perfect place to think about scaling a business,” says Brandwein.
-As he explores a brick-and-mortar location, Hartzell’s Real Estate Process class and connections have been enormously helpful.
+“My marketing class made me think about customers and branding, while my retail operations course was the perfect place to think about scaling a business,” says Brandwein.
+As he explored a brick-and-mortar location, Hartzell’s Real Estate Process class and connections helped enormously.

-Brandwein is building the business from the ground up.
-After experimenting with baking bagels using boxed ingredients, he researched recipes and continues to perfect his own.
-But his initial big plunge into his entrepreneurial dream was forgoing the pursuit of a corporate summer internship and instead working part-time at a national bagel chain.
+His initial big plunge into his entrepreneurial dream was forgoing a corporate summer internship and instead working part-time at a national bagel chain.

-“In MBA life, a big thing is what are you doing for your summer internship in between your first and second years,” says Brandwein.
-“I decided to see what it was like to work in a bagel shop – starting at 4 a.m., understanding the flow and getting the experience.”
+“In MBA life, a big thing is what are you doing for your summer internship between your first and second years,” says Brandwein.
+“I decided to see what it would actually be like to work in a bagel shop – starting at 4 a.m., understanding the flow and getting the experience.”

 While his forearms became riddled with burns, Brandwein was passionate about the work.
 “I loved the feeling of working hard, sweating and feeling ‘job well done’ at the end of the day,” he says.

-The money Brandwein received from the Carolina Startup Fellowship helped support him over the summer.
-The fellowship, a project of the Eship Center’s Entrepreneurship and Venture Capital Club – for which Brandwein serves as VP of entrepreneurship – helps MBA students commit to entrepreneurship and VC summer internships, which typically pay less than other fields.
+The money Brandwein received from the Carolina Startup Fellowship helped support him over that summer.
+The fellowship, a project of the Eship Center’s Entrepreneurship and Venture Capital Club – for which Brandwein served as VP of Entrepreneurship – helps MBA students commit to entrepreneurship and VC summer internships that typically pay less than other fields.

-Bradwein putting the Carolina network into action.
-He is sourcing from Lindley Mills, a family business whose VP of sales and marketing is Caroline Lindley (BSBA ’14, MBA ’17), and Firsthand Foods, co-founded by Tina Prevatte Levy (MBA/MCRP ’09) and Jennifer Curtis (MS ’98).
-He’s seeking counsel from alumni and earning enormous support from classmates, faculty and staff.
+Brandwein also put the Carolina network into action, sourcing from Lindley Mills, a family business whose VP of sales and marketing is Caroline Lindley (BSBA ’14, MBA ’17), and TOPO Distillery, founded by Scott Maitland (JD ’95).
+He’s sought counsel from alumni and earned enormous support from classmates, faculty and staff.

 “It’s been both humbling and fulfilling,” he says.
 “This community – Kenan-Flagler, UNC and Chapel Hill-Carrboro – is amazing.”

-As Brandwein pursues his passion and his studies, he’s working just as many hours as he did in investment banking, but life is a lot more fun and rewarding.
-“It’s pushed me, it’s been emotional, scary, and really, really hard – and I love it,” he says.
+As he pursues his passion, he’s working just as many hours as he did in investment banking, but life is a lot more fun and rewarding.

 “The bagels are the driver but the real focus is bringing people together,” he says.
 “I’m so happy that I get to share this little bit of myself and am so excited to see where this goes.
 I have so many people supporting me – how often does that happen?”